markuszm/third-party-libraries-analysis/README.md

 # third-party-libraries-analysis

-## Analysis Runner
+## Analysis Pipeline
-Showcases how to use Jalangi 2 API to run instrumentation of one code file and analysis with multiple analysis files.
+Runs analysis for all latest versions of libraries from cdnjs.

-Requires nodejs v6
+Requires nodejs

 #### First install requirements with: